Education System in New Zealand

 Study Abroad Expert

-Introduction to Education System in New Zealand: Famous for picturesque attractions, cultural diversity, rich delicacies, as well as the national Rugby team, New Zealand attracts students from all over the globe.
-For students planning to pursue their higher education in New Zealand, we will discuss in detail about the universities, programs offered, intake seasons, admission requirements, and more.
+Famous for picturesque attractions, cultural diversity, and rich delicacies, as well as the national Rugby team, New Zealand attracts students from all over the globe.
+For students planning to pursue their higher education in New Zealand, we will discuss in detail the universities, programs offered, intake seasons, admission requirements, and more.

 In New Zealand, the education system is a bit different than anywhere in the world.
 The system of getting an Honours degree is prevalent even there.
 But there are many differences between their system and the one in India.
-Here we explain how the education system functions in New Zealand.
+Here we will explain the function of the education system in New Zealand.

-A bachelor's degree take three years to complete, and you need to complete a further year of study to get an honours degree.
-There are exceptions however, and not every degree follows this 3 years +1 year pattern.
-There are some four year degrees, which may not award honours, as well as some special bachelor's degrees which take longer to finish.
+A bachelor's degree takes three years to complete, and you need to complete a further year of study to get an honours degree.
+There are exceptions, however, and not every degree follows this 3-year +1-year pattern.
+There are some four-year degrees, which may not award honours, as well as some special bachelor's degrees which take longer to finish.
 Honours degrees are awarded with either first class, upper second class, lower second class or third class.
-This is just generic division, and this can vary from degree to degree.
+This is just a generic division, and this can vary from degree to degree.

 Score Predictor